 La Fayette – Paris Haussmann

-Shopping center with massive glass coupole surrounded by fashion brands such as Armani, Burberry, Chanel, Dior, Chloe, Prada, Calvin Klein and more.
+Shopping centre with a massive glass coupole.
+You can find fashion brands such as Armani, Burberry, Chanel, Dior, Chloe, Prada, Calvin Klein and more.

-Even if you are not a person who enjoys spending money on expensive brands, just by walking and see all this beautifully designed handbags and clothes it is kind of like an art experience.
+Even if you are not a person who enjoys spending money on expensive brands, just by walking along these beautifully designed handbags, clothes and the whole interior of this shopping centre will create an art experience.

 Location – 40 Boulevard Haussmann, 75009, Paris